Framingham Recreation

 Loring Skating Arena

-Public ice skating, Birthday Parties, lessons and leagues use the rink at different times, call for shedule and available services.
-Currently the Public Skating Hours are Saturdays and Sundays - 2:00pm to 3:45pm and costs $3.00 for Children (12 and under), Adults are $4.00.
-You can also rent ice-skates ($3.00 kid or adult), and there is a well stocked skate shop and snack bar.
+Public ice skating, Birthday Parties, lessons and leagues use the rink at different times, call for schedule and available services.
+You can also rent ice-skates, and there is a well stocked skate shop and snack bar.

 Performing Arts Center of MetroWest